emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 1. From the main navigation go to the `Archive` module.
 2. On the `Search` tab select `Create Task` and define the following parameters:

-   - `Select range of listed archives` - files that matches selected range will be displayed in the list (default __last 14 days__)
+   - `Select range of listed archives` - files that matches selected range will be displayed in the list (default **last 14 days**)
    - `Search text` - field for entering the text to be searched
    - `File name` - list of archive files that will be searched
    - `Enable searching in encrypted archives` - enable option to search in encrypted archives

 ![](/media/media/04_archive_create-search-task.png)

-The table footer shows the total number of found files for the specified date range.
+The table footer shows the total number of found files for the specified date range

 #### Task list